 Kenya Baptist Theological College (KBTC)

 Located near the town of Limuru in the Kenyan Highlands, about an hour north of Nairobi, the Kenya Baptist Theological College (KBTC) is owned and operated by the Baptist Convention of Kenya.
-Students come from all over Eastern and Southern Africa to receive theological preparation.
+Students come from all over Eastern and Southern Africa to receive theological training.
 Graduates of the school go on to provide leadership in churches throughout Africa.
-The college is undergoing a major transition in 2013 and will need mission teams to assist in both renovation/construction, as well as individuals and small teams to lead in teaching, discipleship, evangelism, etc. We foresee this being a long-term mission need.
+The college is undergoing a major transition.
+Mission teams are needed to assist in both renovation/construction, as well as individuals and small teams to lead in teaching, discipleship, evangelism, etc. We foresee this being a long-term mission need.

 ||Project has been Reserved